YuuuXie/starter-academic/content/authors/admin/_index.md

 I am a Ph.D student of Applied Physics at SEAS, Harvard University, working in [Prof.Boris Kozinsky's group](https://bkoz.seas.harvard.edu/).
 My research interests include computational material science, machine learning and molecular dynamics simulation.

-How to pronounce my name:
+*How to pronounce my name:

-谢玙: Xiè Yú
+谢玙: Xiè Yú .

-Yu: It's OK to call /ju/, but I'll appreciate it if you call /j/+ü (If you know this German pronunciation)
+Yu: It's OK to call /ju/, but I'll appreciate it if you call /j/+ü (If you know this German pronunciation).

-Xie: /∫e:/
+Xie: /∫e:/.

-If you have difficulty pronouncing/remembering a Chinese name, you can call me Shelby /∫elbi/.
+If you have difficulty pronouncing/remembering a Chinese name, you can call me Shelby /∫elbi/.*

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.